CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/bloodmagic/meteor.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.bloodmagic.meteor.recipeBuilder()"
     - `#!groovy int`.
 Sets the amount of Life Essence drained from the Blood Network to spawn the meteor.
 Requires greater than or equal to 0.
+(Default `1000000`).

         ```groovy
         cost(int)
         ```

     - `#!groovy int`.
 Sets the radius of the meteor.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         radius(int)
         ```

     - `#!groovy ItemStack`.
 Sets the catalyst that must be thrown atop the Master Ritual Stone to spawn the meteor.
-(Default `null`).

         ```groovy
         catalyst(ItemStack)
         catalystStack(ItemStack)
         ```

     - `#!groovy List<MeteorComponent>`.
 Sets the blocks that make up the meteor, and what weight each block has to generate.
-(Default `null`).

         ```groovy
         component(int, String)